Excel For Web: A Comprehensive Guide

 Here are some problems encountered and their solutions, so you know what to do if you face the same issues as well.

-Solution: If that happens with you too and is resulting in project inefficiencies, you can download the web file and start working on it through the desktop version and vice versa.
+Solution: Download the web file and start working on it through the desktop version, and vice versa.
 This way, you can have the best of both worlds.

 Solution: You can enable the lock cells feature to avoid unnecessary modifications like these.